studentportaal/studentportaal.github.io/README.md

 # Publishing changes
 To publish your changes execute the following commands:
 1. `ng build --prod`
-2. `npx angular-cli-ghpages --dir=dist/bijbaan-wiki --branch=master`
+2. `ngh angular-cli-ghpages --dir=dist/bijbaan-wiki --branch=master`
 3. That's it! your changes should be live on [our site](https://studentportaal.github.io/)

 ## Always push to develop!